soggyheron/USGS_Water_Use/USGS_WaterUseStatistics_Summary_CONUS_humanUses.md

 https://water.usgs.gov/watuse/data/
 USGS data is in the Public Domain.

+These data are described by the following publications:
+>Dieter, C.A., Maupin, M.A., Caldwell, R.R., Harris, M.A., Ivahnenko, T.I., Lovelace, J.K., Barber, N.L., Linsey, K.S., 2018.
+Estimated use of water in the United States in 2015 (USGS Numbered Series No. 1441), Circular.
+U.S. Geological Survey, Reston, VA.

+>Maupin, M.A., Kenny, J.F., Hutson, S.S., Lovelace, J.K., Barber, N.L., Linsey, K.S., 2014.
+Estimated use of water in the United States in 2010, Circular.
+U.S. Geological Survey, Reston, Virginia.

 The author provides no warranty regarding the veracity of the underlying data provided to or summarized by the USGS, and is in no way affiliated with the USGS.